Brandeis Midyears on the Arcadia London Midyear Program

 Access the Course Registration Form through Arcadia Passport.

-Arcadia University London Now
+Arcadia University London Center Courses

 Arcadia courses focus on London, and cover topics ranging from art and architecture to law, politics and history.
+Each course is worth 4 credits.

-Science Courses at Queen Mary, University of London
+Science Courses at Queen Mary University of London

 Students at Brandeis are required to complete a one-semester course in each of the four schools: Creative Arts, Humanities, Science and Social Science.
 They must also complete an undergraduate writing seminar.
 Fulfillment of these requirements can begin at any time.